MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/create-personal-tab.md

 ## Create a custom personal tab

-You can create a personal tab using Node.js and the Yeoman Generator, using ASP.NET Core, or using ASP.NET Core MVC.
+You can create a personal tab using Node.js and the Yeoman Generator, ASP.NET Core, or ASP.NET Core MVC.

 # [Node.js](#tab/nodejs)